 • Trim and peel the onions.
 Slice the top and bottom ends off 8 medium white onions.
 Remove their outer skin.
 Use a sharp knife to gently cut halfway down the center from top to bottom (this will make separating the layers easier later).
 Be careful not to cut all the way through or the onions will fall apart.
 Set aside.

 • Drain the onions.
 When they’re cool enough to handle, carefully remove the outer layers of each onion, about 4-5 layers per onion, and set aside.
-Chop the inner remaining layers and set aside.
+Chop the remaining inner layers and set aside.

-• Saute the chopped onions and garlic.
-In a sauté pan on medium-high, heat ¼ cup of olive oil.
+• Sauté the chopped onions and garlic.
+In a sauté pan on medium-high, heat 1/4 cup of olive oil.
 Add the chopped onions and 2 cloves of minced garlic.
 Sauté stirring frequently, to soften the onion for about 3 minutes, then stir in 1 cup of tomato purée.
 Season to taste with salt and pepper and cook for 3 minutes more, then transfer to a large mixing bowl.

 Stuff and Bake the Onions